 This is a ticketed event, details TBA

 October 4, Comox Valley Art Gallery, details TBA

 CVAG gratefully acknowledges the support of Canada Council for the Arts, BC Arts Council, Government of Canada, Province of BC, City of Courtenay, Town of Comox, Comox Valley Regional District, BC Gaming, Sure Copy, SD71 Printshop, ABC Printing & Signs, and Hitec Printing.
 We especially thank all of our volunteers, donors, and members.
-The Kumugwe Cultural Society would like to acknowledge Canada Council for the Arts Creating, Knowing and Sharing: The Arts and Cultures of First Nations, Inuit and Métis Peoples program, Comox Valley Community Justice Institute, Strathcona Rotary, Comox Valley Regional District, City of Courtenay, Town of Comox, Village of Cumberland, School District 71, School District 72, Sid Williams Theatre, St George’s United Church, Campbell River/Courtenay Labour Council, Chan Nowosad Boates CPA, Moeller Matthews CPA, F&M Installations Ltd, Tria Fine Catering, and Relay Rentals.
+The Kumugwe Cultural Society would like to acknowledge Canada Council for the Arts Creating, Knowing and Sharing: The Arts and Cultures of First Nations, Inuit and Métis Peoples program, Comox Valley Community Justice Centre, Strathcona Rotary, Comox Valley Regional District, City of Courtenay, Town of Comox, Village of Cumberland, School District 71, School District 72, Sid Williams Theatre, St George’s United Church, Campbell River/Courtenay Labour Council, Chan Nowosad Boates CPA, Moeller Matthews CPA, F&M Installations Ltd, Tria Fine Catering, and Relay Rentals.

 Photograph courtesy Zac Whyte.

 CVAG acknowledges with gratitude that we are on the Unceded Traditional Territory of the K’omoks First Nation.

 Hiłt̕sist̕a’a̱m (The Copper Will Be Fixed) is part of the Potlatch 67–67: The Potlatch Ban - Then and Now program.July 20 - October 4 2018